Working with partitions¶

 The two partitioning models¶

-- The actual data in the files is NOT used to decide which records belong to which partition.
+In this method, partitioning is defined by the layout of the files on disk., so the data in the files is NOT used to decide which records belong to which partition.

 For more information, see Partitioning files-based datasets